max-programming/id-ts/CONTRIBUTING.md

-# Contributing to id-ts
+# Contributing to typed-id

-Thank you for considering contributing to id-ts! 🎉 We welcome contributions from everyone, whether you're fixing a bug, adding a feature, improving documentation, or just asking questions.
+Thank you for considering contributing to typed-id! 🎉 We welcome contributions from everyone, whether you're fixing a bug, adding a feature, improving documentation, or just asking questions.

 ## 📋 Table of Contents